vmware/vic-product/docs/user_doc/vic_app_dev/overview_of_vic_appdev.md

 - Containers do not share a kernel.
 - There is no local image cache.
 This is kept on a datastore in the cluster that the vSphere administrator specified when they deployed a VCH.
 - There is no read-write shared storage

+## What Is vSphere Integrated Containers Registry? {#whats_registry}

+vSphere Integrated Containers Registry is an enterprise-class registry server that you can use to store and distribute container images. vSphere Integrated Containers Registry allows DevOps administrators to organize image repositories in projects, and to set up role-based access control to those projects to define which users can access which repositories. vSphere Integrated Containers Registry also provides rule-based replication of images between registries, implements Docker Content Trust, and provides detailed logging for project and user auditing.

+For a more detailed overview of vSphere Integrated Containers Registry, see [Managing Images, Projects, and Users with vSphere Integrated Containers Registry](../vic_dev_ops/using_registry.html) in *vSphere Integrated Containers for DevOps Administrators*.

+## What Is vSphere Integrated Containers Management Portal? {#whats_portal}

+vSphere Integrated Containers Management Portal is a highly scalable and very lightweight container management platform for deploying and managing container based applications.
+It is designed to have a small footprint and boot extremely quickly. vSphere Integrated Containers Management Portal is intended to provide DevOps administrators with automated deployment and lifecycle management of containers.

+- Rule-based resource management, allowing DevOps administrators to set deployment preferences which let vSphere Integrated Containers Management Portal manage container placement.
+- Live state updates that provide a live view of the container system.
+- Multi-container template management, that enables logical multi-container application deployments.

+For a more information about vSphere Integrated Containers Management Portal, see [View and Manage VCHs, Add Registries, and Provision Containers Through the Management Portal](../vic_dev_ops/vchs_and_mgmt_portal.html) in *vSphere Integrated Containers for DevOps Administrators*.